Glovo/foodi-ml-dataset/README.md

   ```'ES', 'PL', 'CI', 'PT', 'MA', 'IT', 'AR', 'BG', 'KZ', 'BR', 'ME', 'TR', 'PE', 'SI', 'GE', 'EG', 'RS', 'RO', 'HR', 'UA', 'DO', 'KG', 'CR', 'UY', 'EC', 'HN', 'GH', 'KE', 'GT', 'CL', 'FR', 'BA', 'PA', 'UG', 'MD', 'CO', 'NG', 'PR'```

 * **city_code**: Name of the city where the store is located.
 * **store_name**: Name of the store selling that product.
-If `store_name` is equal to `AS_XYZ`, it represents an auxiliary store, whose information can't not be used to retrieve product information.
+If `store_name` is equal to `AS_XYZ`, it represents an auxiliary store.
+This means that while the samples contained are for the most part valid, the store name can't be used in learning tasks
 * **product_name**: Name of the product.
 All products have `product_name`, so this column does not contain any `NaN` value.
 * **collection_name**: Name of the section of the product, used for organizing the store menu.
 Common values are _"drinks", "our pizzas", "desserts"_.
 All products have `collection_name` associated to it, so this column does not have any `NaN` value in it.
 * **product_description**: A detailed description of the product, describing ingredients and components of it. **Not all products of our data have description, so this column contains `NaN` values that must be removed by the researchers as a preprocessing step.**
-* **subset**: Categorical vriable indicating if the sample belongs to the Training, Validation or Test set.
+* **subset**: Categorical variable indicating if the sample belongs to the Training, Validation or Test set.
 The respective values in the DataFrame are `["train", "val", "test"]`.
 * **HIER**: Boolean variable indicating if the store name can be used to retrieve product information (indicating if the store_name is **not** an auxiliary store (with code `AS_XYZ`)).
 * **s3_path**: Path of the image of the product in the disk location you chose.